• barnegat light photography

 HOW BUSY DOES IT GET?

-This location doesn’t get too busy—or at least it has not been every time we have been here.
+This location doesn’t get too busy—or at least it hasn’t every time we’ve been here.
 However, driving down LBI on the summer weekends, the roads get busy.

 HOW TO GET THERE